Proverbs 19:22

 Character marked by loyal love is more valuable than prosperity obtained through deceit.

-22 That which makes a man to be desired is his kindness.
-A poor man is better than a liar.
+22 The desire of a man is loving devotion; better to be poor than a liar.

 Character marked by loyal love is more valuable than prosperity obtained through deceit.